proofgeist/cra-template-fmw/template/README.md

 Builds the app for production to the `build` folder, and then inlines it<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+### `npm run openfile`

-Your app is ready to be deployed!
+if fmw.json is setup ths will open the file on the FileMaker server

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.